p-hueber/prefetcharr/README.md

 For TV shows, it checks whether the pilot is playing or if the end of a season is almost reached.
 If that's the case and the next season isn't downloaded yet, _prefetcharr_ asks _Sonarr_ to monitor it and initiate a season search.
+If there are no more seasons left, the series gets monitored for new seasons instead.

 ## Build and install ##